swthemathwiz/wyse-5070-ethernet-adapter/README.md

 If you need to debug the source, I suggest including the appropriate NIC file in *wyse-ethernet.scad* and then working directly from that file.
 There doesn't seem to be a great way to handle the NIC "classes" in OpenSCAD.

-Finally, you can also build a simple blank that blocks off an empty I/O slot from the *wyse-filler.scad*.

 ## Printing